Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

-Overall the parameters discussed above work well for JWST NIRCam data, with on average 88.1\% (mean) of the wisp template flux accounted for during this automatic modelling process.
+{Now we consider the main outcomes for all 64 simulated and processed wisp frames.} Overall the parameters discussed above work well for JWST NIRCam data, with on average {99.4\%} (mean) of the wisp template flux accounted for during this automatic modelling process.
 Figure \ref{fig:wisp_stats} presents the overall statistics for 64 simulated wisp frames.
 We find that whilst we do not, on average, perfectly remove the embedded wisps, our processing technique always improves the flux measurements (all values are bounded between -1 and +1), i.e.\ we do more good than harm in all situations.
 Since the higher surface brightness parts of the wisp are usually very well removed, the remaining features (be they slightly positive or negative) are much smoother and easier to remove at later stages of the PEARLS processing pipeline.
 In particular the $1/f$ and \profound{} sky subtraction stages work together to flatten out the remaining residuals in most situations.